boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+### 2.3.0 January 10th, 2022
+- Fix for Mac M1 users to change Intellisense Mode automatically (untested)
+- Removed options for c++ standard not supported by UE

 ### 2.2.0 December 23rd, 2021
 - (4.27+/5.0+) Changed the way compiler path was getting fixed in compile command files.
 - (4.27+/5.0+) Added clang-cl.exe intellisense support to Windows.
 Add clang-cl.exe path to the cpptools extension User's compilerPath setting to use.